thomas-k-cameron/rust-string-equality-vs-bytes-equality/README.md

-# Optimizing Rust lang's match statement for compile time known strings
+# Reading x86 assembly to understand how Rust lang compare equality of compile time known string

 I created a match statement where each match arm is a uuid v4 that I randomly generated.
 When I compared it against new random uuid v4, it showed that match statement with bytes were lot faster.